-Susy Reed '09, anthropology major, in a traditional Peruvian costume.
+Susy Reed, anthropology major, in a traditional Peruvian costume.
 She spent a semester abroad through the SIT Peru program.

-55% of Connecticut College students who study throughout the world during their junior year do so through carefully selected College-approved study abroad programs, as well as through the College's own Study Away/Teach Away programs (SATA).
+Over half of Connecticut College students study throughout the world during their junior year through carefully selected College-approved study abroad programs, as well as through the College's own Study Away/Teach Away programs (SATA).

 Whether you choose a SATA program or from the wide selection of College-approved programs in dozens of countries, all programs are designed to meet the majority of students' academic and lingustic needs, and to provide them with an exceptional international experience.
 Students can begin planning for a study abroad experience during their sophomore year by using the suggested timelines.